 To create branded links, you purchase or add a domain specifically for your links, such as YOURBRAND.social, YOURBRAND.news, YOURBRAND.live, etc..
 Using branded short links helps to build brand awareness and recognition; your links signal that the content you’re sharing is from your brand.
 Knowing what destination is in store makes your audience more likely to trust the content, which is one of the reasons they’re more likely to click and share.
 A recent study showed that users were 75% more likely to share a custom-branded link.
 But even when users don’t click on your link, you’ve still delivered a valuable, memorable brand impression with your custom short link to anyone and everyone that sees it – a powerful means to generate brand awareness.

 Branded links are a great way to promote specific content that’s anchored to your brand.
 For example, you could run a promotion using a compelling link such as www.byalexandra.sale/free-watch.
 Even if users do not click the link, the link itself delivers a valuable brand impression that conveys your marketing message.

 Another most-loved feature of branded links is the ability to swap the destination page to accommodate changes in your promotions.
 This is especially useful in offline or printed material such as ads, billboards, flyers, or pamphlets, where you can repurpose your short link and also avoid doing a new print run, once a promotion or other time-sensitive content is completed.

-Smart links are BL.INK-exclusive short URLs that use real words to describe your web page.
-They don’t require a branded domain, so they’re easy to make on the fly without purchasing or a new domain.
+Unbranded links use the shared b.link domain.
+They don’t require a branded domain, so they’re easy to make on the fly without purchasing a new domain.